v12technology/v12technology.github.io/starting/aot_and_testing.md

 1. Update tests to use the build time generated event processor

 ### First unit test
 Add the fluxtion test jar to the project.
-Maven test-scoped dependemcies are not transitive so both artefacts are explicitly declared.
+Maven test-scoped dependencies are not transitive so both artefacts are explicitly declared.

 ```xml
 <dependency>